-- The SDM team can help the decision-maker think about employment options: - Explore career paths the person might not have considered. - career path. - Find and complete training needed to pursue a desired - with job seeking skills and the employment search as well as provide supports in the workplace. - Co-workers can become part of the SDM team by: - Providing natural supports. - - working environment. - Being an ally in the face of an unfair or prejudicial - Assisting with the development of new skills and assuming new responsibilities.
+- The SDM team can help the decision-maker think about employment options: - Explore career paths the person might not have considered. - Find and complete training needed to pursue a desired career path. - Consider the potential impact on benefits. - Supported Employment Professionals can formally assist with job seeking skills and the employment search as well as provide supports in the workplace. - Co-worker can become part of the SDM team - Provide natural supports. - Be an ally if there is an unfair or prejudicial working environment. - Assist with developing new skills and assuming new responsibilities.